-In the EDA South, it is recommended that the maximum as-of-right height remain at 70 feet as well as the maximum as-of-right FAR remain at 4.0 in the area bounded by Plympton Street on the North, Albany Street to the East, East Canton Street to the South and Harrison Avenue to the West.
-Within the portion of sub-district bounded by Malden Street to the North, Albany Street to the East, Plympton Street to the South and 100 feet to the east of Harrison Avenue to the West, it is recommended that the maximum as-of-right height be increased from 70 feet to 100 feet while the existing maximum as-of-right FAR remain at 4.0.
-Within the eastern portion of the subdistrict that is to the east of the Albany Street right-of-way centerline, the maximum as-ofright heights shall remain at 110 feet and 150 feet while the maximum as-of-right FAR shall remain at 4.0.
-In order to provide an accessible pedestrian-friendly urban ground floor interface the proposed front yard/ street wall setback is ten (10) feet along the north side of East Canton Street and a modal setback for the remaining streets.
-Additionally, there is a 10-foot building step-back after the first 70 feet in building height along East Canton Street in order to minimize the perceived height from the right-of-way along the main façade.
-Finally, it is recommended the 10-foot building stepback after the first 70 feet in height along the eastern portion of Albany Street be removed.
+In the EDA South, it is recommended that the maximum as-of-right height remain at 70 feet, as well as the maximum as-of-right FAR remain at 4.0 in the area bounded by Plympton Street on the north, Albany Street to the east, East Canton Street to the south and Harrison Avenue to the west.
+Within the portion of sub-district bounded by Malden Street to the north, Albany Street to the east, Plympton Street to the south and 100 feet to the east of Harrison Avenue to the west, it is recommended that the maximum as-of-right height be increased from 70 feet to 100 feet while the existing maximum as-of-right FAR remain at 4.0.
+Within the eastern portion of the sub-district that is to the east of the Albany Street right-of-way centerline, the maximum as-of-right heights shall remain at 110 feet and 150 feet, while the maximum as-of-right FAR shall remain at 4.0.
+In order to provide an accessible pedestrian-friendly urban ground floor interface, the proposed front yard/street wall setback is ten (10) feet along East Canton Street, with a modal setback for the remaining streets.
+Additionally, there is a 10-foot building step back after the first 70 feet in building height along East Canton Street, in order to minimize the perceived height from the right-of-way along the main façade.
+Finally, it is recommended that the 10-foot building step back after the first 70 feet in height along the eastern portion of Albany Street be eliminated.

-Proposed As-of-Right Heights and FARs - EDA South
+Proposed as-of-right heights and FARs - EDA South

-Proposed EDA South Sub-District
+Proposed EDA South sub-district

-Within the EDA South zoning subdistrict, PDAs will be allowed.
+Within the EDA South zoning sub-district, PDAs will be allowed.
 The maximum allowed PDA FAR in the sub-district shall be 6.5.
-Within area 1 (see map) the maximum allowed PDA building height shall be 70 feet.
-Within area 2 (see map) (the portion of the subdistrict beyond the 100-setback from the eastern edge of Harrison Avenue), the maximum allowed PDA building height shall be 120 feet.
-Within area 3 (see map) (the portion of the sub-district beyond the 100-foot setback from Albany Street and toward the Expressway), the maximum allowed PDA building height shall be 200 feet.
+Within Area 1 (see map below) the maximum allowed PDA building height shall be 70 feet.
+Within Area 2 (see map below) (the portion of the sub-district beyond the 100-foot setback from the eastern edge of Harrison Avenue), the maximum allowed PDA building height shall be 120 feet.
+Within Area 3 (see map below) (the portion of the sub-district beyond the 100-foot setback from the eastern edge of Albany Street and toward the Expressway), the maximum allowed PDA building height shall be 200 feet.

-Proposed PDA Height Areas - EDA South
+Proposed PDA height areas - EDA South

-FAR HEIGHT
+ı FAR HEIGHT

-existing zoning As Of Right 4.0 70/110/150
+existing zoning As-of-Right 4.0 70'/110'/150'

-PDA 5.0 110/150
+PDA 5.0 110'/150'

-PROPOSED ZONING As Of Right 4.0 70/110/150
+PROPOSED ZONING As-of-Right 4.0 70'/100'/110'/150'

-PDA 6.5 120/200
+PDA 6.5 70'/120'/200'